sqonk/phext-plotlib/docs/api/jputils.md

 ```php
 static public function class(string $className) : ReflectionClass
 ```
-Used by BulkPlot to instanciate both the graph and the various plot classes from within whatever namespace has been set for the JPGraph library.
+Used by BulkPlot to instantiate both the graph and the various plot classes from within whatever namespace has been set for the JPGraph library.

 ------